natalia-osa/NOCircleSelector/README.md

 ## Structure:
 There are three kinds of objects:
 - NOCircleSelector, which is an UIView and represents the whole area where the control is drawn.
 MIN(selector.width, selector.height) / 2 is the radius of selector.
 - NOCircleDot, which is an UIView and represents the single dot.
 The size and all properties can be changed via properties.
 Don't forget about normal UIView properties.
-The control is easy to subclass and you can add here eg an image.
+The control is easy to subclass so you can easily add custom views.
 To access it use delegate methods or dots array of NOCircleSelector.
 - NOCircleDotConnection - a model class, representing the line between two NOCircleDot.
 You can customise it via properties.
 To access it use delegate methods or dotConnections array of NOCircleSelector.
 The recommended method to differ the dot is to use NS_ENUM and set tags of these.